-What You Should Know About Visa Surcharge Rules In 2024: A Guide For Merchants
+What You Should Know About Visa Surcharge Rules in 2024: A Guide for Merchants

 Did you know that the delinquency rate for small businesses has reached a record high owing to inflation and declining revenues?
 A recent report by Alignable found that 43% of SMBs couldn’t pay rent—on time and in full—in April 2024.